bugsnag/maze-runner/UPGRADING.md

 ### Request lists

-Both the p-value and regular trace requests continue to be received by the `/traces` endpoint, but the p-value requests are now stored in their own `RequestList`.
+Both the sampling and regular trace requests continue to be received by the `/traces` endpoint, but the sampling requests are now stored in their own `RequestList`.
+This list can be accessed in the same way as `sessions`, `errors`, etc by using `sampling request(s)` as the step argument.

-The following Cucumber steps change as a result:
-- `I receive and discard the initial p-value request` renamed to `I receive and discard the initial p_value`
+With this change, the step `I receive and discard the initial p-value request` is no longer needed and has been removed.
-- `I wait to receive {int} {word}` no accepts a `p_value` as the `word` parameter.
-- Similarly for `I discard the oldest {word}`.

 ### Logging